rares1609/rares1609.github.io/docs/index.md

     <p>
       This project is an implementation of the Cheat! game with the topic of lying in public announcements.
       <br>
-      The game is played with three agents, involving a human player, a trusting agent and a distrusting agent.
-The cards involved in the game are Aces, Kings, and Queens.
+      The game is played with three agents, displaying a "Trusting" strategy, a "Distrusting" strategy and a "Hybrid" strategy, which is a mix of the first two.
+The card ranks involved in the game are Aces and Queens, each rank having three cards, with two cards per agent.
+There is also the option that the user can play against two of the three mentioned strategies (any possible combination).
       <br>
       More information can be found in the Report section.
     </p>